Employee Appreciation Best Practices: Strategies and Benefits

 • Enhanced Employer Branding: Organizations that prioritize employee appreciation are more likely to have a positive employer branding.
 Employees who feel appreciated are more likely to share positive feedback about their organization, resulting in improved employer branding and attracting top talent.
 This can also lead to increased referrals from satisfied employees, further contributing to higher retention rates.

-Useful Read: The Great Place to Work Certification: The Employers Guide
+Useful Read: The Great Place To Work Certification: The Employers Guide

 30 creative employee appreciation ideas